chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/test.md

 ![Running a single Jest test](/design-systems-for-developers/jest-test.png)

 Earlier we configured our Circle config.js file to run `yarn test` on every commit.
 Our contributors will now benefit from this unit test.
 The Link component will be robust to regressions.

+<h4>image should be equal to intro to storybook.
+Below is just for baseline</h4>

 ![Successful circle build](/design-systems-for-developers/circleci-successful-build.png)